tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   miner.v, to keep things modular.
 Vendor specific code (DCM/PLL) would reside in this wrapper.

-* A better scheme for the different nonce ranges.
+* A more dynamic scheme for the different nonce ranges.
 Currently this needs different bitfiles for each FPGA, with considerable synthesis-time configuration.
-For example, setting nonce_start and nonce_stride with switches.
+For example, setting nonce_start and nonce_stride with switches would be nicer.
 This probably needs a reset button to re-initialize the register.

+* The reset button should also clear the input data buffer, thus helping restart a miner without reprogramming.

+* With the above improvements, my original serial miner would just be a special case with nonce_start=0 and nonce_stride=1, thus unifying the codebase.